Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Go to site

-A $400,000 business loan comes in many forms, from lines of credit to term loans, and you’ll have several options to suit a range of credit scores.
+A $400,000 business loan comes in many forms, including lines of credit, term loans, SBA loans, merchant cash advances and more — and you have several options to suit a range of credit scores.

 Generally, you’ll need at least a couple of years in business and to make over six figures to qualify, though eligibility varies by lender.
 Weigh multiple lenders to make sure you find the best rates and terms.